|Core Requirements with no Prerequisites*||Core Requirements with Prerequisites*|

 As part of the core requirements, students must complete or waive out of either a Business Law or an Ethics course during their MBA program.
 Students enrolled in the dual JD/MBA program or who have a Juris Doctorate are exempt from this requirement and may not take Business Law courses for credit without instructor permission.

 The following courses fulfill this core requirement and may be taken in either the first or second year.
-Course descriptions are listed on the Department of Law, History and Communication website:
+Course descriptions are listed on the Business Law website

 Please note: The following Business Law and Ethics courses are electives only and do not meet the Law/Ethics requirement: BL 510, BL 532, and BL 688.
 BL 536 is cross-listed with NRE 512.